Banking

 Another notable trend is the growing interest in cryptocurrency and blockchain solutions within banking.
 Despite regulatory and market volatility challenges, the underlying blockchain technology offers compelling use cases for banks, including cross-border payments, identity verification, and smart contracts.
 The global blockchain in banking and financial services market is forecasted to reach $22.5 billion by 2026, growing at a CAGR of 34%, according to a report by MarketsandMarkets.
 This growth reflects the potential for blockchain to streamline operations, reduce costs, and enhance transparency and security in banking transactions.

-Lastly, the integration of ESG criteria into banking products and services has emerged as both a trend and an opportunity.
+The integration of ESG criteria into banking products and services has emerged as both a trend and an opportunity.
 As consumer and investor awareness of sustainability issues grows, there is increasing demand for financial products that support environmental and social goals.
 This has led to the development of green bonds, sustainable loans, and ESG investment portfolios.
 The global green bond issuance reached a record $1 trillion in 2023, according to the Climate Bonds Initiative, highlighting the significant opportunity for banks to lead in the financing of sustainable development projects.

 Trends and opportunities across industries